michael2012z/BitBible/markdown/KJV/files/Num.md

 2. And Balak did as Balaam had spoken; and Balak and Balaam offered on every altar a bullock and a ram.

 3. And Balaam said unto Balak, Stand by thy burnt offering, and I will go: peradventure the Lord will come to meet me: and whatsoever he sheweth me I will tell thee.
-And he went to an high place.to an…: or, solitary
+And he went to an high place.

 4. And God met Balaam: and he said unto him, I have prepared seven altars, and I have offered upon every altar a bullock and a ram.